jsuarezruiz/chatgpt-maui-playground/README.md

 # ChatGTP .NET MAUI Playground

-In this repository there are ChatGPT tests generating code for specific .NET MAUI UI of or creating small applications directly.
+In this repository there are ChatGPT tests generating code for specific .NET MAUI UI or creating small applications directly.

 ## Example: Recipes App